Virginia Avenue Community Garden Guidelines

-- The VACG is managed by the Garden Committee, which consists of members elected by the VACG members.
+- The VACG is managed by the Garden Board, which consists of members elected by the VACG members.

-- Garden Committee members receive up to 100 sq. ft. of plot space at no charge in exchange for their volunteer time.
+- Garden Board members receive up to 100 sq.ft. of plot space at no charge in exchange for their volunteer time.

 - Membership in the VACG is open to those DC residents desiring to do organic gardening and agreeing to abide by the rules stipulated herein.
 Membership is attained when a plot is assigned.